The Allen Funt Alma Tadema Collection: How a TV Prankster Saved Art

 Yet, in his private life, he became obsessed with the most carefully scripted, unrealistic art in history.

 The obsession began by accidental discovery.
-In the early 1960s, Funt wandered into a London gallery and saw a painting.
-It was love at first sight, and the Allen Funt Alma Tadema obsession was born.
+In the early 1960s, Allen Funt wandered into a London gallery and saw a painting.
+It was love at first sight.
 He was thunderstruck by the technical perfection.

 He asked the price.
 The dealer, likely suppressing a smirk, named a figure that was shockingly low.
-Funt bought it on the spot.
+He bought it on the spot.

 The Buying Spree: A Hands-On Hunt

-Allen Funt wasn't a passive collector.
-The Allen Funt Alma Tadema crusade was a personal mission.
+It wasn't a passive collection.
+This was a personal mission.
 He hunted.

 He would personally fly to London and walk into the stuffy galleries of Bond Street or the dusty antique shops of Kensington.
 He developed a reputation.
 Dealers, who were embarrassed to display "unfashionable" Victorian art, would see him coming and rush to the back rooms to drag out their hidden stock.